byExist/fluxgate/docs/en/components/permits.md

 ## RampUp

 This strategy provides a smoother, more gentle recovery by gradually increasing the admission rate over time.
-It's the recommended choice for most production systems.
+It's the recommended choice for most use cases.

 ### How It Works {#rampup-how-it-works}